iDo2-h/CTC/index.md

 ### Knowledge Generation

-I have been using the title *Knowledge Generation* for synthesizing studying materials, where I take notes of what I learned and some interpretations.
-Generation means two things.
-For one, it symbolized the dynamic growth of my knowledge arsenal.
-For another, it reminds me of the generation I am in, my identity, and my passions.
+I have been using the title *Knowledge Generation* for years.
+It is a synthesis of studying materials.
+I take notes of what I learned, give interpretations and put them here.
 It is a place of knowledge.
 We have had four happy years together, all the way from Advanced Mathematics, to Signal Processing, to Microprocessors and my Ph.D. life.
 I wish for tons of more.

+*Generation* means two things.
+First, it symbolized the dynamic growth of my knowledge arsenal.
+Second, it reminds me of my values.
+I am just one tiny bit within a limited period of time.
+If had I dreamt of anything, it should be to watch and learn. *Going down the road with my eyes open*, as the Dylan song goes.
+I want to be in a generation of knowledge.
+It is my goal, my identity and passion.

 ```markdown
 Syntax highlighted code block